 The main entry-point template.
 In StyleVision, this template matches the document element and is the first to be evaluated by the XSLT processor.
 In the Schema Tree window, it is listed as the child of the document node.
 The main template defines the basic output document structure and defines how the input document/s are to be processed.
 It can contain local templates and can reference global templates.

 The output produced by processing an XML document with an XSLT stylesheet.
-Output files that can be generated by StyleVision would be HTML format.
+Output files that can be generated by StyleVision would be HTML, RTF, PDF, and Word 2007-and-higher format.
+Authentic View is not considered an output, and is referred to separately as Authentic View.
 XSLT stylesheets generated by StyleVision are also not considered output and are referred to separately as XSLT stylesheets.

 Items that originate in the SPS and not in XML data sources.
 Static items may be text, tables, and lists; also images, hyperlinks, and bookmarks (when the URIs are static).